Araffe/araffe.github.io/_posts/2019-02-20-aws-fundamentals-part-10-aws-cli.markdown

 # Using --query to Filter Output

-Taking the example in the section above - {% highlight shell %}aws ec2 describe-instances{% endhighlight %}, this potentially returns a lot of data, especially if you are running a lot of EC2 instances in your account.
+Taking the example in the section above - **aws ec2 describe-instances**, this potentially returns a lot of data, especially if you are running a lot of EC2 instances in your account.
 It's highly likely that you are looking for more specific information - for example, you might be looking for the private IP address associated with one specific instance.
 Fortunately, this is easy to achieve through the use of CLI queries.

 Query strings use the [JMESpath](http://jmespath.org/) query specification.
 To demonstrate how it works, let's look at some examples.